Endorsements

 “With its rational, thorough and transparent approach, Open Briefing has the potential to become an important corrective to often speculative media coverage.”
 Magnus Nome, Editor-in-Chief, openDemocracy

 “If information is power, Open Briefing has the potential to equip campaigners with the information they need to expose wrong-doing and to identify alternative solutions.”
+Gemma Mortensen, former Executive Director, Crisis Action

 “Issues of security and defence are often the least transparent to the public.
 Open Briefing is an important contribution to ensuring democratic oversight of governments and armies.”
+John Feffer, Co-director, Foreign Policy in Focus

 “Open Briefing is an excellent project with great possibilities for empowering the peace movement and wider civil society.
 It is typical of Chris Abbott that he should develop it.
 Moreover, he is one of those rare people who could take it forward and realise its considerable potential.”
+Professor Paul Rogers, Professor of Peace Studies, University of Bradford

 “The disconnect between people and information in the security realm severs the formulation of policy from the winning over of informed public consent.
 Open Briefing has the potential to bridge this information gap.”

-Dr Ian Davis, NATO Watch
+Dr. Ian Davis, NATO Watch

 “There is no shortage of interesting comment being published.
 The problem is finding the useful material in the daily deluge.
 What is needed are trusted mediators, to select, contextualise, and make it easily accessible in one place.
 Open Briefing has the potential to add very considerable value for hard-pressed progressive organisations and individuals at very modest cost.”

-The people and ideas that changed the way we think
+21 speeches that shaped our world: The people and ideas that changed the way we think

 "An interesting selection of speeches...
 Throughout, Abbott provides a thorough historical context and argues convincingly for the relevance of the ideas expressed."
 Tim Souster, Financial Times